 The group is exposed to the risk of concessions not being renewed at maturity.
-However, no significant contract loss is expected over 2024-2025.
-In 2023 and beginning of 2024, French water activities had more renewed and reopened to competition contracts wins than contract losses.
-Suez may also choose to not renew contracts in the event contracts are loss-making or do not meet the company's profitability threshold.
+However, no significant contract loss is expected over 2025-26.
+In 2023-24, the French water activities had more renewed and reopened to competition contract wins than contract losses.
+Suez may also choose to not renew contracts in the event contracts are loss-making or do not meet the company's profitability threshold